jrtorres/dsai-workshop-machinelearning/ModelBuild-AutoAI.md

     ![Create Project](docs/images/ss8a.png)

-1. Select `Standard` as the type of project to create.
+1. Select `Create an empty project` as the type of project to create.

 1. Give your project a name and click **`Create`** on the bottom right.